PawseySC/container-workflows/_episodes/01-docker-intro.md

 > docker pull ubuntu
 ```

-Another handy Docker command line option is the `search` option.
+Another handy Docker command line option is `docker search`.
 You can use it to quickly search for available images on Docker Hub.
 Note that you may still want to visit the [Docker Hub](https://hub.docker.com) webpage to find out more information about a particular image (e.g. run commands, configuration instructions, etc.).

 ```
 > docker search tensorflow